xmkhatshwa/xmkhatshwa/README.md

 - 👋 Hi, I’m Xola Mkhatshwa
 - 👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning NEXT JS
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on web and mobile development using React and React Native.
 - 📫 How to reach me https://xolamkhatshwa.com/